retest/recheck-web/README.md

 }
 ```

-Running such a test for the first time will result in an output like so:
+Running such a test for the first time will result in a failure with an output like so:

 ```
 java.lang.AssertionError: Found 1 differences in 1 checks of which 1 are unique: [[expected=null, actual=HTML]]